steviemul/chappie/README.md

 ## Running
 The included docker compose file has all the dependencies required to run the app

-- A ollama image to run models locally.
+- A ollama image to run Ollama AI models locally.
-- A postgres database with the PG vector extension installed.
+- A postgres database with the PG vector extension installed for RAG features.

 ```shell
 docker compose up -d